 Increasing Our Income

-The other side of optimizing cash flow is increasing our revenue.
-While this won’t have the same dollar for time impact on our path to FI, this is also critical to our success because the potential is limitless.
+The other side of our plan was increasing our revenue.
+While this won’t have the same dollar-for-time impact on our path to FI, this was also part of our plan because of the limitless potential.

 While we can only decrease our expenses so much, there are theoretically no limits on how much money we can make.

 Once you remove the mental barriers and stigma for earning more money, you’ll be amazed at what you can do.
 Increasing our income has been a big part of our success.

 Our goal four years ago was to find a way to increase our income by $20,000 per year in the first two years.
 If we were able to accomplish that, here’s what it would do to our timeline to financial independence.

 While it may look like the FI Target and Updated FI Target decreased from the previous scenario, this is not the case.
 The dollar amounts represented with each of these lines stayed the same.